 NFDI4DataScience aims to establish a community-driven research data infrastructure for Data Science and Artificial Intelligence.
 This consortium is led by the Fraunhofer Institute for Open Communication Systems (FOKUS).
 As one of a total of 15 co-applicants in the consortium, ZB MED is responsible for setting up the infrastructure required to search for, publish and archive software, model calculations and similar resources.
 It is also assisting with the creation of a knowledge graph.
 NFDI4DataScience also participated in the second round of the NFDI call for proposals, was given a positive evaluation and will receive funding from 2021.

 The funding application for FAIRagro is coordinated by the Leibniz Centre for Agricultural Landscape Research (ZALF).
 ZB MED is one of a total of eleven co-applicants in the consortium.
 Key objectives include developing standards for data publishing and interoperability based on FAIR data principles as well as developing services – in particular a search portal – and running training and development activities within the expert community.
-FAIRagro was successful in the third funding round and will start work in March 2023.
+FAIRagro was successful in the third funding round and has started work in March 2023.

 Base4NFDI develops basic services for the entire German science and research community.
 Unlike other NFDI consortia, Base4NFDI does not focus on a specific set of technical or methodological skills and competencies.
 Instead, it strives to create a portfolio of interdisciplinary services that will benefit all the NFDI consortia.
 As part of this overarching mission, it supports access to and exploitation of research data across all scientific disciplines and areas of research.
 Building on the various consortia’s existing solutions, it creates ‘basic services’ that seek to provide greater interoperability and efficiency in the field of research data management.